Nutonspeed/-NutLoveElf99/README.md

 ## Environment Variables

+Vercel requires these environment variables even when you are using the built-in mock data.
+If they are missing the build may fail.
+A sample `.env.mock` file is provided with placeholder values so the build succeeds locally and on Vercel.
 Real data is fetched from Supabase when the following variables are provided:

 - `NEXT_PUBLIC_SUPABASE_URL` – your Supabase project URL
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY` – the project's anon key
 - `NEXT_PUBLIC_CHATWOOT_URL` – URL of your Chatwoot instance (defaults to `http://localhost:3000`)

-If these variables are absent, the app falls back to built-in mock data.
+If these variables are absent or set to `"mock-mode"`, the app falls back to the mock data bundled in this repo.

 ## Chatwoot